 (Above-Below) Class 5MT 4-6-0 No 45156 Ayrshire Yeomanry spent most of its working life in Scotland and was one of only four 'Black 5s' (out of 842 locos in the class) to receive a name.
 The engine worked several railtours prior to withdrawal from Rose Grove depot week ending 10th August 1968.
 The eagle-eyed might spot an enthusiast on the left who has overstepped the mark at Manchester Exchange...a policeman reaches into his pocket for his little black book!
 (Below) The scene at Manchester Victoria on the last day of regular BR steam working.
 'Black 5s' Nos 44871 and 44894 wait to take over the first of two SLS specials from Birmingham.
 Photos copyright B Tate.

 (Above-Below) With the demise of steam gathering pace during the Sixties our visits to engine sheds were no longer cheery and uplifting.
 To witness the sight of so many once-proud steam engines eking out their final years in such a deplorable state was truly heartbreaking.
-At the end of their days, Class 0F 0-4-0ST No 47001, Class 1F 0-6-0T No 41835 and Class B1 No 61051 await their fate.
+At the end of their days, Class 0F 0-4-0ST No 47001, Class 1F 0-6-0T No 41835 and Class B1 No 61051 await their fate at Canklow shed.
 Photo B Tate collection.
-(Below) cracking colour shot by Bill Wright of Class 8F No 48673 simmering inside Kirkby shed on 30th March 1965.
-I do recommend visting Bill's page of railway photos which provides a link to his full 'Barking Bill' Flickr site.
+(Below) A cracking colour shot by Bill Wright of Class 8F No 48673 simmering inside Kirkby shed on 30th March 1965.
+I do recommend visting Bill's page of railway photos HERE which contains a link a to his full 'Barking Bill' Flickr site.

 Meanwhile, the modernisation of the railway network continued at a steady pace.
 On the West Coast main line, the effects of 25kV electrification between Euston and Crewe, Manchester and Liverpool made considerable improvements to train services, particularly in timetable punctuality which had long been plagued by delays due to civil engineering work and the construction of catenary support masts.
 The commissioning of the full electric service brought outstanding improvements to the timetable between Euston, Liverpool and Manchester in March 1967.
 However, the main line north of Crewe was little changed from steam days, and until the route was upgraded in 1974, Preston and the north could not enjoy the same standards of performance being established by the new 'AL6' class electrics south of Crewe.